Neal Medlyn: Champagne Jerry

 In 2013, Medlyn began performing as the rapper Champagne Jerry at venues including the Brooklyn Academy of Music, The Kitchen, New York Live Arts, Union Pool, and Pianos.

 Champagne Jerry was named one of the top ten best performers in New York by Time Out.
 He was profiled in Rolling Stone, Brooklyn Vegan, and Interview.
 In 2016, he appeared as the musical guest on The Chris Gethard Show on Fusion TV.

 Champagne Jerry's collaborators include Max Tannone, Ad-Rock (Adam Horovitz)), Sophia Cleary, Farris Craddock, and Gillian Walsh, who performs as "the Ghost of Champagne Past."

 Champagne Jerry has produced two albums: For Real, You Guys and "The Champagne Room".
 He has posted several videos on YouTube, including one for "Yo Kev" that features Adam Horovitz, Murray Hill, and Bridget Everett.

 Personal life

 At age 18, Medlyn married and had a son.
 The marriage ended in divorce.
-In 2004, he married author Ada Calhoun, with whom he also has a son.
+In 2004, he married author Ada Calhoun, with whom he also has a son, they split in 2022.